 What to Expect During Your Fat Injection Procedure

-Your fat injection procedure will be done in the operating room with general anesthesia (medication that makes you sleep during your procedure) or in your doctor’s office with local anesthesia (medication that numbs an area of your body).
+Your fat injection procedure will be done in the operating room with general anesthesia (medication that makes you sleep during your procedure).
 Most procedures are done in the operating room with general anesthesia.

-During your procedure, your doctor will take fat from your donor site and inject it into the recipient site in your breast using a needle, small incisions (surgical cuts), or both.
+During your procedure, your healthcare provider will take fat from your donor site and inject it into the recipient site in your breast using a needle, small incisions (surgical cuts), or both.
 The procedure will take 1 to 2 hours.